 The platform is built on the .NET Micro Framework, which allows small devices to be programmed in the C# language and make use of Visual Studio’s programming and debugging tools.

 .NET Gadgeteer combines flexible hardware and powerful, .NET-based software to enable users to create a myriad of different smart “gadgets” within a few hours—sometimes even quicker.
-It has enormous potential in fields such as research, fostering the creation of fast prototype devices without the months of labor Hodges endured to help develop SenseCam.
+It has enormous potential in fields such as research, fostering the creation of fast prototype devices without the months of labor Hodges endured helping develop SenseCam.
 It could help teachers make educational instruction more interactive, encouraging a new generation of engineers.
 It even could help hobbyists create devices that exist only in their imaginations.

 Microsoft .NET Gadgeteer is an open-source toolkit for building small electronic devices using the .NET Micro Framework and Visual Studio/Visual C# Express.
 Gadgeteer combines the advantages of object-oriented programming, solderless assembly of electronics with a kit of peripherals, and support for quick form-factor construction using computer-aided design.
 This powerful combination allows embedded and handheld devices to be iteratively designed, built and programmed in a matter of hours rather than days or weeks.
 Here is a video description of the platform - http://channel9.msdn.com/Blogs/Clint/NET-Gadgeteer.